RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 * `experimentId` - String that uniquely identifies the current experiment
 * `languages` - List of strings containing all the languages the experiment is available in
 * `defaultLanguage` - String containing the default language
+* `msPerCharacterDelay` - Number of milliseconds the bot waits per character typed, in order to simulate typing.

 The following example shows the beginning of the experiment JSON file, titled `config.json`, stored in the directory `json`, which is located in the main directory of your project.
 If you want to copy the below object into your JSON file, copy only the object and not the text `"In json/config.json"`.